Two Cruise Curious Chicks Sail Away with Royal Caribbean - Review

 On every cruise expect one or two formal nights - and on these nights the ship goes OFF! and it’s spectacular, funny and brilliantly entertaining!

-Groups, families, and couples go to town - the onboard spa and hairdressers are booked out all day, and the costume jewelry pop-ups are doing a bomb as everyone panics they are not bling enough (including us).
+Groups, families, and couples go to town - the onboard spa and hairdressers are booked out all day, and the costume jewellery pop-ups are doing a bomb as everyone panics they are not bling enough (including us).
 There’s more make-up being applied than Sephora on a Saturday.

 You’ll find Mariah Carey’s in glittering floor-length gowns, the highest of heels, black tie and dusty wedding suits - it’s kind of a cross between the races, a wedding, and the Oscars - spattered with a few random dudes wandering around in cargo pants who clearly missed the memo.

-But it’s the families traveling together that really stood out - the little kids are gorgeous and excited in their fancy outfits, the teens and tweens are glammed to the nines - hoping desperately to meet another teen, grandma has got her best frock and lippy on, and dad has never looked so dapper.
+But it’s the families travelling together that really stood out - the little kids are gorgeous and excited in their fancy outfits, the teens and tweens are glammed to the nines - hoping desperately to meet another teen, grandma has got her best frock and lippy on, and dad has never looked so dapper.

 Everyone gathers in the Royal Promenade for the Captain's address (PS the Captain is like a Mega-Star - queue up to get your pic taken) There are photographers everywhere to snap you at your very best and the bar staff can’t shake cocktails fast enough.